 Of all of the payment options for businesses to choose from, the most preferred electronic payment method is ACH.
 Companies trust ACH because of the quick and easy delivery.
 And most important, ACH comes with an extensive list of requirements to protect transactions.

 How Do ACH Transactions Work?

 All ACH payments are managed by NACHA to ensure safe and speedy electronic payments, taking only 1-2 business days.
 ACH eliminates the need to write and send printed checks.
 How does it work?
 Your staff enters the payment details, and the Originating Depository Financial Institution (ODFI) enters the information into a system on your behalf.
 This payment is then batch processed with others by the ACH operator.
 Next, the ACH transactions are sorted and sent to the Receiving Depository Financial Institution (RDFI).
 Finally, the RDFI transmits the payment to the vendor’s bank account on your behalf.

 In 2017, 3.3 billion of ACH transactions came from the B2B market—up 5.6% from last year.
 That number is expected to continue to rise as more businesses adopt ACH Same-Day payments.
 This updated ACH option processes payments electronically within one business day, giving organizations the perk of even faster payment processing for a low cost of only $.052 per transaction.
 With this new development, once a bank receives the funds, it only takes a few hours for the vendor to receive the payment directly into their bank account.

 Historically, checks were the number one method of payment for businesses.
 Finance departments wrote, signed, and mailed paper checks for a few reasons: cost savings, paper trails, or because their suppliers only accepted checks.
-Since the evolution of FinTech, more finance departments have begun to use e-Payments for those same reasons.
+Since the evolution of FinTech, more finance departments have begun to use electronic payment methods for those same reasons.
 They save time and money while reducing risks, including late payments and fraud.
 While both payment methods have the same goals in mind, organizations have to determine which is the better one to go with.
 Here are a few points to consider.